 We all have a public image – or personal brand – that many of us have worked hard to cultivate.
 But what if you want to change that image or, in essence, rebrand yourself?
 People rebrand themselves constantly.
-Sometimes it’s done in order to change careers; other times it’s done in order to rebut perceptions that have hindered career progress.
+Sometimes it’s done in order to change careers; other times it’s done in order to change impressions that have impeded career advancement.
 Sometimes it’s significant (such as my case where a financial trader became an executive coach) and other times it’s subtle (as when an employee becomes a manager).

-Regardless of the goal, when changing your image, it’s important to persuade others to embrace the new you.
-Here are five steps to take when reinventing yourself in a professional capacity.
+Regardless of the goal, when changing your image, it’s important to convince others to accept the new you.
+Here are five steps Dorie Clark shared with Harvard Business Review to take when reinventing yourself in a professional capacity.

 5 STEPS TO REINVENTING YOURSELF

 Before you begin your rebranding effort, take the time to develop a plan.
-The last thing you want to do is to confuse yourself and others.
+The last thing you want to do is to confuse people, or even yourself.
 Start with research.
-Review industry trade journals, conduct informational interviews and obtain a mentor.
-You may even want to try some internships or shadow programs, depending on what kind of shift you are trying to make.
+Review industry publications, conduct informational interviews and obtain a mentor.
+You may even want to take on internships or shadow programs, depending on what kind of shift you are trying to make.
 If it’s a career change, for example, getting experience in your new field before you decide on a change can be beneficial.

-Next, it’s important to build the skills you will need.
-For example, if you are a game developer who wants to move into video-game marketing, you may know the technology, but technical savvy won’t be enough for a new role.
-You’ll need to ask yourself what new skills you’ll need to gain and decide how you’ll achieve them.
-This will give you the confidence to start publicizing your new identity and the credibility required to assume it.
+Next, it’s important to develop the skills you will need to succeed.
+For example, if you are a video game developer who wants to transition to a career video-game marketing, you may know the technology, but technical savvy won’t be enough for a new role.
+You’ll need to decide what new skills you’ll need to cultivate and how you’ll achieve them.
+Adding more knowledge in your desired field will provide the credibility you will need so that others take you seriously.

 - Leverage your differences

-We all have a unique selling proposition—the thing about us that people will remember.
-When changing your brand, you can use this selling proposition to your advantage.
+We all have a unique selling proposition—the traits about us that people will remember.
+When changing your brand, you can use this selling proposition to distinguish your benefits from others.
 Answer these questions to identify your differences:

 - What value do you provide?